RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention

 \section{Methodology}

-In Section \ref{sec/3.1}, the general framework of RhythmFormer will be presented, followed by the Fusion Stem in Section \ref{sec/3.2} and the Hierarchical Temporal Periodic Transformer (TPT) in Section \ref{sec/3.3}.
-Lastly, Section \ref{sec/3.4} introduces the proposed HR hybrid loss.
+In Section \ref{sec/3.1}, the general framework of RhythmFormer is presented, followed by the fusion stem in Section \ref{sec/3.2} and the hierarchical temporal periodic transformer in Section \ref{sec/3.3}.
+Finally, the model training is introduced in Section 3.4.

-\subsection{The general framework of RhythmFormer}
+\subsection{The General Framework of RhythmFormer}

-As shown in Figure \ref{fig:2}, RhythmFormer primarily consists of a fusion stem, the patch embedding, a Hierarchical Temporal Periodic Transformer, and an rPPG prediction head (MLP).
-We utilize the fusion stem to integrate the difference frame with the raw frame, enabling the capability to be aware of frame-level rPPG information.
-This enhances the representation features and guides the transformer to focus on the rPPG signal.
+As shown in Figure~\ref{fig:2}, RhythmFormer consists of fusion stem, patch embedding, hierarchical temporal periodic transformer, and rPPG prediction head (Multilayer Perceptron, MLP).
+We utilize the fusion stem to integrate the difference frame with the raw frame, enabling the capability to capture frame-level rPPG information.
+This enhances the feature representation and guides the transformer to focus on the rPPG signal.
 Specifically, given an RGB video input $X \in \mathbb{R}^{3 \times T \times H \times W}$, $X_{stem}=fusion\_stem(X)$, where $X_{stem} \in \mathbb{R} ^{C\times T\times H/4\times W/4}$, and C, T, W, H indicate channel, sequence length, width, and height, respectively.

 Next, the output of the fusion stem will be divided into non-overlapping tokens through patch embedding.
 This spatially aggregates neighboring semantic information while reducing the computational cost of the transformer.
 Specifically, given the input $X_{stem}$, the output of patch embedding is denoted as $X_{token}$, where $X_{token} \in \mathbb{R} ^{C\times T\times H/16\times W/16}$.
 The token number is $T\times H/16\times W/16$.
 There is no explicit position embedding.
 Instead, the relative positional cues are implicitly provided through the fusion stem, the hidden layer convolution in the feed-forward, and the local context enhancement (LCE) term in the periodic sparse attention \cite{LCE}.